BreezeLeave

 Adjust an employee balanceYes, loggedNo

-Run a country or entity reportYes, filtered to scopeNo
+Run a country reportYes, filtered to assigned countriesNo

 See group-wide dashboardsNo by defaultNo